DevExpress-Examples/asp-net-web-forms-popup-use-one-popup-for-entire-application/Readme.md

 </html>
 ```

-Use the name of the popup control's client instance to access this instance from a content page.
-The code snippet below uses the client-side instance to show the pop-up window:
+Use the popup control's client instance name to access this instance from a page.
+The code sample below uses the client-side instance to invoke the pop-up window:

 ```js
 function button1_Click(s, e) {